Skip to main content

 Trajectory Control puts you in the director's chair.
 Take any existing image and chart motion paths over it, layering changes to your exact specifications.
 Dramatically alter poses, exaggerate motion to greater effect, or even combine several motion paths into one composition.

-• IMPORTANT: add 2-3 non-motion layers by adding a layer and simply placing the dot by itself on a part of the image you do not want to move i.e. the ground or a fixed object
+3. Create motion layers in the trajectory control console.
+IMPORTANT: add 2-3 non-motion layers by adding a layer and simply placing the dot by itself on a part of the image you do not want to move i.e. the ground or a fixed object

 • A new 'Trajectory Control' window opens containing a canvas showing your input image and a prompt to 'Add Layer'.